TOAST-DOCS/ToastUI-Editor/zh/overview.md

 **CommonMark + GFM Specifications**

 Today *CommonMark* is the de-facto *Markdown* standard. *GFM (GitHub Flavored Markdown)* is another popular specification based on *CommonMark* - maintained by *GitHub*, which is the *Markdown* mostly used.
-TOAST UI Editor follows both [*CommonMark*](http://commonmark.org/) and [*GFM*](https://github.github.com/gfm/) specifications.
+NHN Cloud TOAST UI Editor follows both [*CommonMark*](http://commonmark.org/) and [*GFM*](https://github.github.com/gfm/) specifications.
 Write documents with ease using productive tools provided by TOAST UI Editor and you can easily open the produced document wherever the specifications are supported.

 * **Live Preview** : Edit Markdown while keeping an eye on the rendered HTML.
 Your edits will be applied immediately.
 * **Scroll Sync** : Synchronous scrolling between Markdown and Preview.
 You don't need to scroll through each one separately.